Maritime Administration, Department of Transportation.

 MARAD is authorized to provide qualified public and non-profit organizations the opportunity to obtain, via donation, obsolete ships from the National Defense Reserve Fleet (NDRF) for use as memorials and/or in other non-commercial enterprises.
 Accordingly, MARAD is issuing this notice to provide the public and non-profit organizations such an opportunity.
-For donation application information, please see FOR FURTHER INFORMATION CONTACT below.
+For donation application Start Printed Page 19172information, please see FOR FURTHER INFORMATION CONTACT below.

 Completed donation applications must be received on or before July 7, 2014.
 MARAD will not consider completed donation applications filed after this date.

 You may submit completed donation applications identified as the ex-USNS COMET by any of the following methods:

 - Email: Shawn.Ireland@dot.gov or (202) 366-5787.
 Include the ex-USNS COMET in the subject line of the message.